trungtin-dinh/choucroute/paper/paper.md

 - the main MATLAB entry point `choucroute` implementing the detection/growth/merging pipeline;
 - helper functions for statistical testing and region handling;
-- a self-contained demo generating synthetic coded data with ground-truth labels, allowing users to run the method without external datasets.
+- a self-contained demo generating synthetic coded data with ground-truth labels.

-Inputs are coded measurements and the associated coding operators, together with a small number of algorithm parameters (e.g., homogeneity threshold and significance level).
+Inputs are coded measurements and the associated coding operators, together with a small number of algorithm parameters.
 Outputs include a label image and estimated reference spectra for the discovered classes.

 ## Demonstration and expected results

-The demo illustrates the full workflow:

-- generate a simple multi-class label image,
-- define smooth, distinct reference spectra (one per class) and per-pixel intensity factors,
-- produce coded measurements under a DD-CASSI-inspired linear model,
-- run CHOUCROUTE and visualize the estimated label map and class spectra.
+The demo illustrates the full workflow by generating a simple multi-class scene, defining smooth reference spectra and per-pixel intensity factors, producing coded measurements under a DD-CASSI-inspired linear model, and running CHOUCROUTE to visualize the estimated label map and class spectra.

-The demo is designed for fast execution and reproducibility, and serves as a minimal test for reviewers and users.

 ## Limitations